 Speaking Exercises: 35+ Conversation Practice Build Fluency & Confidence in English

 Speaking Practice Exercises - Conversation & Pronunciation (A1-C2).
-Prompts and activities for fluency.
+Prompts and activities for fluency development and conversational confidence.

 What are Speaking Exercises?

-Speaking exercises provide conversation prompts, dialogue practice, pronunciation activities, and fluency drills to help you produce spoken English confidently.
-Activities include role-play scenarios, picture description tasks, opinion discussions, and pronunciation exercises targeting difficult sounds like 'th', 'r', and vowel distinctions.
+Speaking exercises provide conversation prompts, dialogue practice, pronunciation activities, and fluency drills to help you produce spoken English with conversational confidence.
+Activities include role-play scenarios, picture description tasks, opinion discussions, and pronunciation accuracy exercises targeting difficult sounds, intonation patterns, and stress patterns that are essential for natural speech production.

 Browse 37 Exercises